Malcolm McMahon: Views

 Archbishop McMahon has said that there is no doctrinal reason preventing priests from having wives:

 He considers clerical celibacy as a "spiritual necessity".
 In a pastoral letter read in the Diocese of Nottingham on Sunday 25 October 2009, then Bishop McMahon said:

 He also supports the role of women in Catholic Church, but is against the ordination of women as priests:

 In the same pastoral letter, Bishop McMahon said:

 In April 2010, Bishop McMahon appeared on the BBC's Hard Talk to discuss the Church's response to the sexual abuse of children.
 He defended the work of the Holy See and the Church in England and Wales on this and expressed the hope that the Vatican would become more open and transparent in its treatment of victims and perpetrators.

 Personal info

 In his free time, the Archbishop enjoys playing golf and listening to live music and opera but also admits to being a fan of Norah Jones.

 Portrait

-On 21 March 2017, Hardman Portrait published a portrait of Archbishop McMahon to be displayed to the public in the Liverpool Metropolitan Cathedral Crypt.
-Archbishop McMahon is depicted in choir dress, mirroring the black and white portrait of his predecessor Archbishop Richard Downey.
+On 21 March 2017, Hardman Portrait published a portrait of McMahon to be displayed to the public in the Liverpool Metropolitan Cathedral Crypt.
+He is depicted in choir dress, mirroring the black and white portrait of his predecessor Archbishop Richard Downey.
 The portrait is one of a series of works depicting current members of Liverpool society alongside their predecessors.